Chart Color Schemes

 Educational achievement in Spotswood places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
-This includes 10.9% in primary education, 6.5% in secondary education, and 5.6% pursuing tertiary education.
+Trade and technical skills are also prominent, with 26.2% of residents aged 15 years and over holding vocational credentials – advanced diplomas (10.6%) and certificates (15.6%).
+Educational participation is notably high, with 29.5% of residents currently enrolled in formal education, including 10.9% in primary education, 6.5% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education